vixvarga/2014-07-10-epl/lessons/swc-librarians/circ-card.md

 On the 3rd line above, we create a new list named due_dates by indexing the list variable all_lines to start at line 3 and go until the end, the length of the list len(all_lines).
 After executing this line, due_dates will contain only the lines that have the due dates, not the book title, author, etc.

+You should see output like the following:

+    Dec 17 '49

+    Sep 4 50

+    Feb 28 51

+    Jun 18 51

+    Aug 18 51

+    Oct 5 51

+The above looks unusual because there are extra spaces in between each line.
+The reason for this is there is a "newline" character at the end of each line in the file and Python adds a "newline" character to each line that is printed with "print".
+We can get rid of the former by using the strip() method for a string.

+Add date = date.strip() before the print statement to get rid of the extra space.

 We are ready to process our dates.

 #### 2. Splitting the data